fockee/fockee.github.io/index.md

 * He's currently a graduate student in the School of Data Science at [USTC][1], DIAG Group, supervised by Prof.[Hu Ding][2].
 (2020 ~ Present)

-* He received his bachelor degree in Information and Computational Science from the [School of Mathematical Science][3], USTC.
+* He received his bachelor's degree in Information and Computational Science from the [School of Mathematical Science][3], USTC.
 (2016 ~ 2020)